Scripterra/tuto-table-scroll/README.md

 ![image](https://github.com/user-attachments/assets/986a0e1e-45e2-4f1a-b98a-ba0f922e33e2)

-The script associated take in input the `TableSizes` `CustomResource` and the text to be displayed in the label.
+The associated script takes as input the `TableSizes` `CustomResource` and the text to be displayed in the label.

 ```gdscript
 # Common part for each cell_[...].gd